Forecasting Cash Flow in a Financial Model

 Changes in trade and other payables have a reverse effect – decreasing total cash flows from operating activities.
 In other words, the payables figure must be lower in our forecast year than the prior year.

-Now that we learned how to calculate cash flows from operating activities, let’s look at investing activities.
+Now that we have learned how to calculate cash flows from operating activities, let’s look at investing activities.
 All investing activity items come from specific fixed assets or property plant & equipment (PP&E) forecasts.

 Our model forecasts fixed assets in detail in the “Supporting Schedules” section, where we assume: